Undeacl/Apple-Avalanche-Final-Build/README.md

 ## 💡 Information
 - This game was created as part of a project designed by the PLTW Computer Science pathway
-- The game took about 3 days to complete
+- The game took about 10 hours to complete

 ## 📖 How It Works
 - The game generates apples with random letters.